sunray1/2025-04-17-GBIF-NA-eDNAPublishing/_episodes/01-introduction-to-dna-data.md

 ## Overview of Enriched Occurrences

 If genetic material is connected to an observation or a physical sample, we call it an “enriched occurrence.”
-This means that the DNA isn’t the only proof we have — we can also link it back to the actual organism that was seen or collected.
-This type of data includes things like DNA barcoding, where scientists use a short piece of DNA to help identify species, and some types of DNA metabarcoding, as long as there’s a known reference sample to go with it.
-For more on barcoding, check out:
+This means the DNA isn’t the only line of evidence—we can also trace the data back to a specific organism that was seen, collected, or otherwise documented.

-> Centre for Biodiversity Genomics, University of Guelph (2021).
-The Global Taxonomy Initiative 2020: A Step-by-Step Guide for DNA Barcoding.
-Technical Series No. 94.
-Secretariat of the Convention on Biological Diversity, Montreal, 66 pages.<https://www.cbd.int/doc/publications/cbd-ts-94-en.pdf>
+This category includes a range of sequencing approaches such as DNA barcoding, whole genome sequencing, transcriptomics, target capture, or restriction digest assays (e.g., RAD-seq or ddRAD), as long as the sequences can be clearly associated with a reference sample (e.g., a museum specimen, tissue archive, or observational record).
+In many cases, metadata like voucher numbers, collection information, and taxonomic IDs are available and critical for data reuse.

+Importantly, enriched occurrences can be derived from both newly collected material and historical specimens.
+In some instances, an entire physical specimen may not have been retained—such as when a sample (e.g., hair, feathers, or plant tissue) was taken in the field—but sufficient metadata (e.g., date, location, taxon identification) still allows the genetic data to be linked to a valid occurrence record.

 ## Introduction to GenBank and BOLD